rancher/rancher-docs/versioned_docs/version-2.7/integrations-in-rancher/cloud-marketplace/aws-marketplace-payg-integration/installing-rancher-prime.md

 ## Log into the Rancher Dashboard

-You may now log in to the Rancher dashboard by pointing your browser to the Rancher server URL `https://$RANCHER_HOSTNAME`, where the Rancher hostname is the [hostname](#installing-rancher) is your chosen hostname when installing Rancher.
+You may now log in to the Rancher dashboard by pointing your browser to the Rancher server URL `https://$RANCHER_HOSTNAME`, where`$RANCHER_HOSTNAME` is the hostname chosen when [installing Rancher](#installing-rancher).

 :::note